lucascervera/plastilinn.com/pages/start.md

-<h1><a href="https://docs.google.com/document/d/1nzI56e0zItq3vWeOoPsbe_dOVMU2dCZ5H40Mb1xoso4/copy" target="_blank">👉 Click here to make your own copy of the Plastilinn Business Plan template and follow the instructions within the document</a></h1>
+<p><a href="https://docs.google.com/document/d/1lcullugjwYVFVBBMavBuwx_HkzAY3Y2VQj9GX407IJs/copy" target="_blank">👉 Click here to make your own copy of the Plastilinn Business Plan template and follow the instructions within the document</a></p>